codesapienbe/pollinexus/docs/API-SPEECH-NOTES.md

 ## 2) (Optional) Auth flow to get a JWT

->> If I want to demonstrate authentication, I'll register, verify OTP, and fetch a JWT, then call a protected endpoint—implementing security practices I've studied in my software engineering program at EHB.
+>> 🎫 If I want to demonstrate authentication, I'll register, verify OTP, and fetch a JWT, then call a protected endpoint—implementing security practices I've studied in my software engineering program at EHB.
 It's like having a bouncer at a club who checks your ID and gives you a wristband!

+**💡 Simple Explanation**: Authentication is like getting into a VIP club!
+First, you register with your email (like putting your name on a guest list), then you get a special code sent to your phone (OTP), and once you show that code, you get a wristband (JWT token) that lets you access different areas of the club.
+The wristband proves you're allowed to be there, and different wristbands might give you access to different areas.
+In our API, the JWT token is like that wristband—it proves you're a legitimate user and tells the system what you're allowed to access.
+It's much safer than passwords because the code expires quickly and can't be reused!

 ### Authentication Architecture